prog2-unimi/build-automation-example/README.md

                         └── ExampleTest.java

-The `build.gradle` file is the tool configuration file, while `gradlew` and `gradlew.bat` are two executable file (respectively for Unix/Posix and Windows OSs) that can install and run the tool.
+The `build.gradle` file is the tool configuration file, while `gradlew` and `gradlew.bat` are two executable files (respectively for Unix/POSIX and Windows OSs) that can be used to (install and) run the tool.

-The `src` directory hierarchy contains a sample package `my.pkg` containing the `Example.java` implementation of an class, and `ExampleTest.java` of a set of test for such class; moreover it contains some additional documentation (the package level `overview.html` and the project level  `overview.html` files).
+The `src` directory hierarchy contains a sample package `my.pkg` with the `Example.java` implementation of a class, and `ExampleTest.java` set of *unit tests* for such class; moreover it contains some additional documentation (the package level `overview.html` and the project level  `overview.html` files).

 > **Dependencies on other tools**
 >
-> The test are implemented using [JUnit 4](https://junit.org/junit4/) and the
+> The *unit test*s are based on [JUnit 4](https://junit.org/junit4/) and the
-> documentation is redacted using the
+> documentation is redacted using
 > [Javadoc Technology](https://docs.oracle.com/javase/7/docs/technotes/guides/javadoc/)
-> (endowed with [MathJax](https://www.mathjax.org/) to allow for more pleasant
+> (endowed with [MathJax](https://www.mathjax.org/) to allow for a more pleasant
 > mathematical notation).
 A basic introduction on such tools is provided during
 > the class, any further detail is beside the scope of this repository (and the
 > course itself).